 The matter of juvenile sex offenses is complicated and sensitive.
 Society looks upon adult sex offenses with revulsion and antipathy.
 As a parent, if your minor is charged with a sex offense, you are going to need expert, professional, and experienced litigators to represent your child.
 These charges could be false and devastating.
 Our children should have strong and aggressive representation.
-Contact the Jardine Law Offices at 801-350-3506.
+Contact the Jardine Law Offices P.C. at 801-350-3506.
 Let our legal team start immediately to protect your child’s interests and rights.

 As technology changes and makes communications easier, cell phones and computer access can open up a whole new area for minors to learn, interpret and reenact what they have read or seen without entirely understanding the adult consequences behind their actions.
 Sending “sexually explicit” images or messages could result in criminal charges, for example, but 85 percent of teens have no idea it is a crime.
 Posting or sending sexual pictures and/or messages on Facebook, Instagram, and other social networks is a crime and could result in local criminal and possibly federal charges.